 The patients and families we care for count on our support and we can’t be there for them without yours.

 We hope you enjoy exploring these beautiful gardens and, on behalf of the people we are caring for in your town, thank you.

-We are always looking to ‘grow’ our garden numbers.
+We have some fantastic gardens opening this year, however, we are always looking to ‘grow’ our garden numbers.

 Do you have a garden that you would like to proudly showcase to the public?

 Everything that our participants do during the festival raises vital funds for your local hospice – and we’ll help and support you every step of the way to make your open garden a great success!